z-pulley/cugos/obm/install_notes/mapserver_rendering_workshop.rst

 **First Steps**
 __________________________________________

-0. Ground zero.
-You'll need a github account and your SSH keys setup.
+0. Ground zero. \ **REVISE THIS LATER NOT SURE HOW TRUE** \You'll need a github account and your SSH keys setup.
 If you don't know how to do this, then ask me (or someone near you) for help.
 But first try these very well written URL resources that can help you do these first steps:

     Setting up a github account: